rnapier/cocoaphony-blog/source/_drafts/mockery.md

 Some key points to this code that will come up later:

 * Calling `set(string:forKey:)` encodes the value differently than `set(value:forKey:)` when passing a `String`.
-In some cases mismatching will lead to returning the wrong value (quoted vs not-quoted).
+In some cases, a mismatch will lead to returning the wrong value (quoted vs not-quoted).
 In other cases it may return `nil`.
 "Well that's awkward, let's fix it!"
 But remember, this code has shipped.
 Millions of keys have already been written to user keychains.
 If you change how it's encoded, you need to write a migrator.
 There may be other code that has hacked around the current behavior and will break if you change it (ask me why I think that might happen…).
 Before you go redesigning a critical piece of persistent storage, it sure would be nice to have tests, right?
 As much as we can, we want a system that can deal with things as they are, not just how they should be.[^why]

 [^why]: "Why would anyone build it this way?!?!?"
 While I've invented this version for this article, it's based on many similar ones I've worked with and it's very natural to get here.
 The `Data` and `String` interfaces are built first and are all anyone needs at the time.
 Later, the `Any` interface is added to deal with `[String: Any]` dictionaries from the legacy networking stack.
-It happens to work fine things like `Int` and `Bool`, so people start to use the `Any` interface for those, and then convenience methods are added.
+It happens to work fine for things like `Int` and `Bool`, so people start to use the `Any` interface for those, and then convenience methods are added.
 Then someone wants `Codable` support, but is afraid to modify the widely used `Keychain`, and so adds it locally in a module.
 Someone else does the same in another module, but instead of `JSONEncoder`, uses `PropertyListEncoder`.
 So now if you try to merge all the different interfaces, you'll find they're incompatible.
 [Yagni](https://martinfowler.com/bliki/Yagni.html) tells us not to build features we don't need yet.
-We only need `Data` and `String`, and then `[String: Any]`, and then just one module needs `Codable`, and then… Unifying at any point it would introduce risky data migration for thousands of users that no project wants to add to their schedule.
-And that, my friends, is a problem with yagni that doesn't get enough discussion.
+We only need `Data` and `String`, and then `[String: Any]`, and then just one module needs `Codable`, and then… Unifying at any point would introduce risky data migration for thousands of users that no project wants to add to their schedule.
+And that, my friends, is a downside of yagni that doesn't get enough discussion.
 But that's another blog post.

 * This code cannot be called as-is from a unit test on any platform but macOS if the test lives in an SPM package (rather than a hosted application).
 To access the system keychain, even on Simulator, requires an entitlements file, and SPM can't provide it.
 That means that some kind of "mocking" solution is absolutely required for any non-macOS SPM code that relies on `Keychain`.
 It's literally impossible to test otherwise.
 The point of this article and series isn't "never mock."
 It's to reduce mocking as much as we can.